PeridexisErrant/DF-Walkthrough/chapters/chap08-military.rst

 into battle carrying a baby.
-This is both somewhat alarming and somewhat risky as you’re going to have potentially dead babies on your hands due to combat, something that might cause a lot of emo among your dwarfs.
+This is both somewhat alarming and somewhat risky as you’re going to have potentially dead babies on your hands due to combat, something that might cause a lot of emo among your dwarves.

 For this tutorial we’re not going to worry about detail to much and we’re just going to grab 6 peasants – which is 10% of my current fortress population.
 Something similar will work for you for now.
 So here’s what we’ll do:

-* Hit “m” for the “military” screen.
+* Hit :kbd:`m` for the :guilabel:`military` screen.

-You’ll note this screen is not unlike the “u”, “units” screen.
+You’ll note this screen is not unlike the :kbd:`u`, :guilabel:`units` screen.
 The difference is that there are a few different commands at the bottom of the panel.
 Primarily, this screen lets you organise your squads and it lets you set squad weapons.
-We’re going to aim for two squads of three dwarfs.
+We’re going to aim for two squads of three dwarves.
 Smaller squads helps your response time to enemy threat and gives you a bit more control.
 Lets get on with it:

-* Scroll to one of your no-life peasant dwarfs, hit “enter”.
+* Scroll to one of your no-life peasant dwarves, hit :kbd:`Enter`.
 Now when you move your arrow you will see the peasant is marked and there’s an arrow to chose another dwarf.
 Chose another pleb, hit enter.
 * Scroll, chose another dwarf, and hit enter again.
 * Hit space to stop promoting.
 We’ve created our first squad.
-* Chose another spare peasant, hit enter to promote and then choosing two more dwarfs, create squad two.
+* Chose another spare peasant, hit enter to promote and then choosing two more dwarves, create squad two.

-You will now note that the dwarfs in the same squad are now sharing the same squad name, “The Relieved Irons” and “The Muscular Palaces” for me, awesome!
+You will now note that the dwarves in the same squad are now sharing the same squad name, 'The Relieved Irons' and 'The Muscular Palaces' for me, awesome!
 But they’re not doing anything yet, they’re assigned to squads but aren’t active doing soldierly stuff, so:

-* Scroll to the first squad leader, hit “a” for activate.
+* Scroll to the first squad leader, hit :kbd:`a` for activate.
-* Scroll to the second squad leaders and “a” activate him as well.
+* Scroll to the second squad leaders and :kbd:`a` activate him as well.
 * Scroll to the top of your military list, your squads are now up there with their names in grey.
-* On the first squad leader, hit “v” for view squad.
+* On the first squad leader, hit :kbd:`v` for view squad.
-* If the squad is “on duty” hit “t”  to stand them down.
+* If the squad is :guilabel:`on duty` hit :kbd:`t`  to stand them down.
-* Hit “f” for “Food carried” and they’ll go get backpacks and put a stock of food in them for long duties.
+* Hit :kbd:`f` for :guilabel:`Food carried` and they’ll go get backpacks and put a stock of food in them for long duties.
 * Leave other settings and repeat for squad two.

-Our dwarfs are now soldiers and are going to go do soldierly things.
+Our dwarves are now soldiers and are going to go do soldierly things.
 What’s that you ask?
 Well, drink, eat and hang around the barracks sparing mostly.
 But shouldn’t we give them some weapons and armor?
 Maybe, is the answer, lets show you how:

-* With the military screen up, hit “w” for weapons.
+* With the military screen up, hit :kbd:`w` for weapons.
-* You now have a field you can move around using the arrow keys and cycle using “enter”.
-Leave the dwarfs unarmed.
+* You now have a field you can move around using the arrow keys and cycle using :kbd:`Enter`.
+Leave the dwarves unarmed.
-* Scroll to the first “A”, which is for “armor” and hit “enter” until the field shows “Lth” for leather.
-Then go to the next column and hit “enter” until you see “Shd” for shield.
+* Scroll to the first :kbd:`A`, which is for :guilabel:`armor` and hit :kbd:`Enter` until the field shows :guilabel:`Lth` for leather.
+  Then go to the next column and hit :kbd:`Enter` until you see :guilabel:`Shd` for shield.
 * If you look further down your weapons list you may note how woodcutters are armed with an axe.
 And note that any you’ve told to be woodcutters who don’t have an axe won’t cut wood… although they might